Table of Contents_

 Many schools and businesses have to consider whether they want a smartboard vs. an interactive projector for their presentations.
 Both devices use projection to create a space where teachers, students, or personnel can adjust the shared content directly on the presentation.
 However, there are some critical differences between the two that you should know when buying the best projectors.
 For example, a smartboard, also known as an interactive whiteboard, sometimes consists of a touch screen interactive display instead of a short- or long-throw projector.

-Many teachers find the dual- or multi-touch functionality of a smart board helpful for their students.
+Many teachers find a smart board’s dual- or multi-touch functionality helpful for their students.

 Many school districts prefer an interactive whiteboard to an interactive display because they remain easy to use.
 In many cases, these boards act similarly to a tablet as you can control the device with either a pen or finger touch.
 Brands design pens specifically for this type of interactive board.
 Likewise, an interactive projector has pens that can be with it, but you often cannot use your finger if you misplace the pens.
 A newer interactive projector setup may integrate finger touch.
 Both types of technology may enable direct notetaking.